-- · the defendant is domiciled in Italy; - the defendant has its place of business in Italy; - the defendant has a legal representative formally authorised to represent it in Italian courts pursuant to article 77 of the Code of Civil Procedure; - the harmful event occurred in Italy; or - if the plaintiff is a consumer, the latter is domiciled in Italy.
+- the defendant is domiciled in Italy; - the defendant has its place of business in Italy; - the defendant has a legal representative formally authorised to represent it in Italian courts pursuant to article 77 of the Code of Civil Procedure; - · the harmful event occurred in Italy; or - if the plaintiff is a consumer, the latter is domiciled in Italy.

-The Court of Justice of the European Union (CJEU) clarified that, in the context of an action seeking compensation for damage caused by anticompetitive conduct, the notion of 'place where the harmful event occurred' may be understood to mean either the place of conclusion of an anticompetitive agreement contrary to article 101 of the Treaty on the Functioning of the European Union (TFEU) or the place in which the abusive prices were offered and applied in cases where those practices constituted an infringement of article 102 of the TFEU (CJEU, 5.7.2018, Case No. C-27/17, AB flyLAL-Lithuanian Airlines v Starptautiska lidosta 'Riga' VAS , 21.5.2015, Case No. C-352/13, Cartel Damage Claims Hydrogen Peroxide SA v Akzo Nobel and Others and 29.7.2019, Case No. C-451/18, Tibor-Trans v DAF Trucks NV).
+The CJEU clarified that, in the context of an action seeking compensation for damage caused by anticompetitive conduct, the notion of 'place where the harmful event occurred' may be understood to mean either the place of conclusion of an anticompetitive agreement contrary to article 101 of the Treaty on the Functioning of the European Union (TFEU) or the place in which the abusive prices were offered and applied in cases where those practices constituted an infringement of article 102 of the TFEU (CJEU, 5 July 2018, Case No. C-27/17, AB flyLAL-Lithuanian Airlines v Starptautiska lidosta 'Riga' VA

+S, 21 May 2015, Case No. C-352/13, Cartel Damage Claims Hydrogen Peroxide SA v Akzo Nobel and Others and 29 July 2019, Case No. C-451/18, Tibor-Trans v DAF Trucks NV).